StreakYC/react-float-anchor/README.md

  and need to determine whether an event's target is logically contained by a React component that has children that use FloatAnchor.

-The FloatAnchor component has a `repositionAsync` method, which you should call if you change the size of the contents of the anchor or float elements.
+The FloatAnchor component has a `repositionAsync()` method, which you should call if you change the size of the contents of the anchor or float elements.

-There's also a `reposition` method which you can call if you need the component to be repositioned synchronously.
+There's also a `reposition()` method which you can call if you need the component to be repositioned synchronously.
+This method should not be used unless necessary.
+The async version of this method is able to coalesce redundant queued reposition calls together.

 The container div of the `float` element has its `rfaAnchor` property set to be equal to the anchorRef DOM element.